michaelsoftmd/ai-pet-project/README.md

 A fully contained, daemonless, secure method for storing and using LLMs locally on a mounted SSD using Podman.
 Includes a SIMPLE llama.cpp method for installing a Vulkan backend with llama.cpp for extensive AMD GPU support.
 Works on 6000 series with RDNA2!
 4gb VRAM!
-You can run a 24b model without overheating!
+You can run a 24b model at Q6 Quant without overheating!

 Also includes: Basic guides for Ollama, AnythingLLM